This article was first published in January 2019 and updated in November 2019

 Despite being just one of several neighbourhoods in the city, there are a lot of things to do in Singapore Little India.

-I spent a few weekends exploring the area with my Indian partner and discovering all the nooks and crannies of the neighbourhood, hearing his and his family’s stories and eating, drinking, smelling and visiting all the tourist attractions in Little India before finally writing this post which is the labor of love.
+I spent a few weekends exploring the area with my partner of Indian descent and discovering all the nooks and crannies of the neighbourhood, hearing his and his family’s stories and eating, drinking, smelling and visiting all the tourist attractions in Singapore Little India before finally writing this post which is the labor of love.

-If you have been to other parts of South India you will find a lot of similarities here, especially in the food and the architecture.
+If you have been to other parts of South India which comprises Tamil Nadu, Kerala, Karnataka, Telangana, and Andhra Pradesh, you will find a lot of similarities here.
+Especially in the food and the architecture.
 But Little India in Singapore also has its own Chinese, British and Malay influence which has given it a very unique character.

 Some of the best places to see in Little India Singapore are these fusion spots where Indian and Muslim origins have blended with British colonialism and 20th century Singapore development.